 According to the National Council on Aging, approximately one in 10 senior citizens have experienced elderly abuse of some type.
 This is concerning, particularly because another study estimates only one in 24 elderly abuse cases are reported to authorities.

 Nursing home abuse can take many forms including physical, emotional, financial, and sexual abuse.
 The last thing you want is for your parents or grandparents to experience suffering by those who should be caring for them.

 To help you keep your elder relatives safe, we’ve put together a guide on types of elderly abuse and signs to spot abuse below.

 Physical abuse may be the most obvious of nursing home abuse because it usually results in bruising, fractured bones, or even death.
-Physical abuse can even take the form of drugging the resident to incapacitate them, or it could include the use of physical restraints.
-In an understaffed nursing home this form of abuse can make the residents easier to manage.
+But elder abuse comes in many forms, including:

 Spotting Nursing Home Abuse

 If you’re on the lookout for nursing home abuse, you can intervene and protect your loved ones.
 You just need to know what signs to look for.